rdhyee/working-open-data-2014/lectures/day19.md

 * What specifically are you planning to work on this coming week?
 * What are the major obstacles that stand in your way?

-# Extended Hackathon
+# Course as Extended Hackathon

-Think of the rest of the course as an extend hackathon -- we're working on building things, teaching each other, and having some fun while learning.
+Think of the rest of the course as an extend hackathon -- we're working on building things, teaching each other, and having some fun while learning and doing.

 Ask questions of me and each other.

 I expect everyone to come to class, and I want your help to make the time we have in class as productive as possible.
+(Remember the 15% participation grade in the course.)

 I'll continue to publish supplementary materials aimed to help you with your projects on different fronts: